electrovir/element-book/packages/element-book/README.md

 # Why not Storybook?

-Because Storybook is un-composable, impossible to debug, and full of behind-the-scenes \*magic\* that you can't backtrack without deeply understand the inner workings of Storybook.
+Because Storybook is un-composable, impossible to debug, and full of behind-the-scenes \*magic\* that you can't backtrack without already understanding the inner workings of Storybook itself.
 With `element-book`, it's all just imports that you can directly follow with the TypeScript compiler.